nathanvid/infinitemage-website/content/chapters/chapter_0209.md

 The manager's eyes lit up as if a good idea had occurred to her.

-"Since you're human too, I'll borrow the Mecha's explanation.
+"Since you're human too, I'll borrow the Mecca's explanation.
 Multiply 2 by 3, then add 1.
 What do you get?"

 "Obviously 7."